 PGCE, BA, MA

 Daniela is in her 20th year of teaching and inspiring young minds.
-Daniela has qualified as a primary school teacher after graduating high school and continued her education by graduating university with a bachelor’s degrees in Law and Psychology.
-Following that, she has gained a master’s degree in Educational Psychology and School Counselling, in Bucharest.
+Daniela qualified as a primary school teacher after graduating from high school and continued her education by graduating from university with a bachelor’s degrees in Law and Psychology.
+Following that, she gained a master’s degree in Educational Psychology and School Counselling, in Bucharest.

 Daniela has over 19 years of experience in the international school’s sector, having the opportunity to work in both the international British and international American schools’ systems.
 Over the years, she been able to expand into a multitude of areas in addition to working in the class, such as: after school activities, student mentoring, helping with winter and summer concerts, field trips, themed weeks and assemblies.
 Daniela has a passion for reading and she is a big promoter of a healthy lifestyle and the growth mindset approach in education and life in general.